MYLOTARG 5mg powder for concentrate for solution for infusion

 • Doses administered by syringe must utilize small bore infusion lines (microbore) with an in-line, low protein-binding 0.2 micron polyethersulphone (PES) filter.

-• During the infusion, the intravenous bag or syringes needs to be protected from light using a light (including ultraviolet light) blocking cover.
+• During the infusion, the intravenous bag or syringes need to be protected from light using a light (including ultraviolet light) blocking cover.
 The infusion line does not need to be protected from light.

 • Infuse the diluted solution for 2 hours.
 The infusion must be completed prior to the end of the allowed 6-hour storage of the diluted solution at room temperature (below 30° C).